fsjavier/loketable/README.md

 - Navigation bar with Logo, Search bar and avatar.

-- Clickin on the avatar displays the menu:
+- Clicking on the avatar displays the menu:
     - If the user is not logged in there are links to register and log in.
     - It the user is logged in there are links to the profile, Inbox, to add a product and to log out.

 - Logo links to home page:
     - If user is not logged in the home page is the landing page.
-    - If the user is logged in the user is redirected to the products page.
+    - If the user is logged in the user is redirected to the Products Page.

 - The search bar is located in the middle if the screen is big enough.
 For small screens it moves to the next row.